shopsys/monorepo-tools/packages/http-smoke-testing/README.md

 It prevents you from triggering *500 Server Error* on some seemingly unrelated page when you are doing changes in shared code.
 Moreover, after initial configuration it is almost maintenance-free as it checks any new routes automatically.

+This repository is maintained by [shopsys/shopsys] monorepo, information about changes are in [monorepo CHANGELOG.md](https://github.com/shopsys/shopsys/blob/master/CHANGELOG.md).

 ## Installation
 Add the package to `require-dev` in your application:
 ```